5 of Christ’s Most Powerful Teachings – The Wisdom of Jesus

 Yet, as I’ve explored before, with addiction, suicide and mental health issues through the roof in the West, as well as a rampant sense of despair affecting millions, when we remove the framework of the soul that gives us transcendental meaning we may be losing more than we’re aware of.

-Now, at Recovering Man we’re not trying to convince you of anything, the above is just an observation borne out by years of speaking and working with others with the aforementioned issues, as well as experiencing them myself.
+Now, at Awakened Man we’re not trying to convince you of anything, the above is just an observation borne out by years of speaking and working with others with the aforementioned issues, as well as experiencing them myself.

 This is why this piece looks to explore 5 of Christ’s most powerful teachings in a way that creates a distance between our egocentric sense of self and an innate higher purpose that is a contingent, if tacit, part of life itself.